Tonyslogic/tout-compare/README.md

 This is a work in progress.
 Be nice!
 It is useful now.

 I started this after installing solar panels, and getting a 'smart meter'.
-The smart meter opened up the wonerful world of, Time of Use Tariffs (TOUT).
-I was unable to find a comparison tool that took into account individual electricity usage, never mind the added complexity of solar panels, inverter, battery and getting paid for excess electricity generation (Feed-in tarrif).
+The smart meter opened up the wonderful world of, Time of Use Tariffs (TOUT).
+I was unable to find a comparison tool that took into account individual electricity usage, never mind the added complexity of solar panels, inverter, battery and getting paid for excess electricity generation (Feed-in tariff).

 It's now at a point where it can be useful to those:
 * Thinking about getting set up for solar generation